enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/hibernateclient.rst

 With other JPA use
 ++++++++++++++++++++++++++++

-.. warning:: this paragraph is not needed for recent versions of Hibernate (4.x) as they extend the JPA specification by allowing
+.. warning:: This paragraph is not needed for recent versions of Hibernate (4.x) as they extend the JPA specification by allowing
 	multiple persistence units.
 Therefore, only the previous paragraph applies.

 Hypothesis:

-* deployment inside an EE6 container such as WebSphere, JBoss, Glassfish, or deployment inside a JSE container with JNDI abilities (Tomcat, **JQM itself**, ...), or no JNDI abilities (plain Sun JVM)
+* Deployment inside an EE6 container such as WebSphere, JBoss, Glassfish, or deployment inside a JSE container with JNDI abilities (Tomcat, **JQM itself**, ...), or no JNDI abilities (plain Sun JVM)
 * There is already a persistence.xml in the project that will use the client API